Sheryl Sandberg's Meta departure is the death knell for Lean In – KION546

 The pandemic has also exacerbated institutional problems.
 The majority of women, 59%, experienced harassment and/or microaggressions at work in 2021, up from 52% in 2020, according to a Deloitte report.
 Nearly 60% of women said hybrid work made them feel excluded from meetings and interactions and about half of women said they didn’t have enough exposure to leaders.

-Sandberg’s legacy is complicated, she has long been one of the most visible and vocal female leaders in Silicon Valley.
-She also pioneered Facebook’s ad model, which was responsible for about 97% of the company’s $117 billion revenue in 2021.
+Sandberg’s legacy is complicated.
+She has long been one of the most visible and vocal female leaders in Silicon Valley.
+She pioneered Facebook’s ad model, which was responsible for about 97% of the company’s $117 billion revenue in 2021.

 Sandberg also did oversee some improvement in gender equalty at her own company.
 In 2021, 37% of Meta’s workforce and 36% of its leadership roles were occupied by women, up from 31% and 23% in 2014.
 But her departure from Meta is the death knell of a movement defined by the economic boom times and expansive creep of capitalism of the 2010s.